WallarooLabs/wally/apps/arizona-source-app/WALLAROO_PERFORMANCE_TESTING_ARIZONA_SINGLE.md

 /apps/dev/arizona/bin/datagen -c data_1hour.cfg
 ```
 * Do not use the files for looping
-* Your data files will appear in: /apps/dev/arizona/data/azdata_1hour.dat
+* Your data files will appear in your current directory, suggested: /apps/dev/arizona/data
+* Data files: azdata_1hrs.dat[*]
 * Use the `full` for messages of multiple types(orders,cancels,executes)

 #### Create an 8 hour data set (does this work for the full 8 hours?)